ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Build-Llama3-Chat-Android-App-Using-Executorch-And-XNNPACK/2-executorch-setup.md

 source executorch/bin/activate
 ```

-The prompt of your terminal has (executorch) as a prefix to indicate the virtual environment is active.
+The prompt of your terminal has `executorch` as a prefix to indicate the virtual environment is active.

 ### Option 2: Create a Conda virtual environment

 Install Miniconda on your development machine by following the [Installing conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) instructions.

-Once `conda` is installed create the environment:
+Once `conda` is installed, create the environment:

 ```bash
 conda create -yn executorch python=3.10.0